joncrain/joncrain.github.io/about.md

 For a number of years I owned a DSLR with an ever increasing number of lenses and accessories.
-Being that the best camera is the one you have with you, I realized I rarely had this camera with me and at that point in time the iPhone was starting to get really good.
+Being that the best camera is the one you have with you, I realized I rarely had this camera with me, but I always had my iPhone.
 The rest is history.
 I try to keep a DayOne journal of a photo everyday with varied success.
-I hope to share that one day with everyone, but I haven't quite got around to it yet and it's really not that good yet.
+I hope to share that one day with everyone, but I haven't quite got around to it and it's really not that good yet.

 I am a bit of a hack with photography (like a lot of other areas), but I do have a claim to fame.
 In 2007, my then boss was writing for ProAudio Review Magazine and asked me to get a few photos of the microphone he was reviewing.
 I ended up with a handful from the concert hall and sent them on the way.
 They loved the photos